Hormone replacement therapy (HRT)

 If you haven’t had a hysterectomy, your doctor will advise you to take the hormone progesterone as well as oestrogen to protect you from developing womb cancer.

-You can take oestrogen and progesterone separately or combined in one therapy.
-If your doctor advises that you take them separately, one option is utrogestan tablets that you can take with oestrogen patches or gel.
-Another option is an intrauterine device (IUS or coil), such as the Mirena coil.
+- Another option is an intrauterine device (IUS or coil such as the Mirena coil).
 You can use this form of progesterone alongside oestrogen patches, gel, spray or tablets.
+This option may reduce bleeding problems with HRT.

 You can also take combined HRT, which contains oestrogen as well as progesterone (in the form of progestogen).
-Brand names of combined HRT include:
+One option is Bijuve, a bioidentical hormone replacement therapy.
+This means it’s chemically and biologically the same as hormones that naturally circulate in your body.

 - Femoston